NormalVR/Normcore-Documentation/src/realtime/networked-physics.md

 #### Rigidbodies are synchronized in world space

-The first change is that rather than synchronizing the `localPosition` and `localRotation` properties of the transform, it synchronizes the `position` and `rotation` properties of the Rigidbody which are in world space instead of local space.
+The first change is that rather than synchronizing the `localPosition` and `localRotation` properties of the transform, it synchronizes the `position` and `rotation` properties of the Rigidbody, which are in world space instead of local space.
 We do this because PhysX simulates all rigidbodies in world space.
 Moving a Rigidbody via the Transform local position and rotation properties instantly teleports the Rigidbody and does not perform collision detection.

 #### RealtimeTransform will request ownership when a collision occurs